Tianxiang-C/SCI-Cream/content/home/welcome.md

 <br>

 This lab aims to clarify the complex relationships between eating behaviors, body image, and media in a Chinese context.
 Both undergraduate and graduate students who are interested in health psychology are strongly encouraged to join the team.
-Please contact PI (Prof.HE) via [e-mail](mailto:hejinbo@cuhk.edu.cn) if you are interested!
+Please contact Prof. HE Jinbo via [e-mail](mailto:hejinbo@cuhk.edu.cn) if you are interested!